WisdmLabs/js-assignment-1/README.md

 #### Due to the limited time consider the followings:

-It is NOT important to have a fully functional application at the end.
+- It is NOT important to have a fully functional application at the end.

-We'll develop just for the latest version of Google Chrome.
+- You can develop just for the latest version of Google Chrome.